 It’s unusual for amphibians to live deep underground but since they do, they’re albino and totally blind.
 They navigate the deep waters through their electroreceptors which allow them to detect the electric fields emitted by other animals.

-The dragon-looking salamanders have an average life span of 69 years but they can live up to a hundred year.
+The dragon-looking salamanders have an average lifespan of 69 years but they can live up to a hundred years.

 The world is really full of bizarre animals, share this article with your friends and let them know about this tiny dragon-like creature.